sbt/sbt-sbom/README.md

 [Scripted](https://www.scala-sbt.org/1.x/docs/Testing-sbt-plugins.html) is a tool that allow you to test sbt plugins.
 For each test it is necessary to create a specially crafted project.
 These projects are inside src/sbt-test directory.

 Scripted tests are run using `scripted` command.
+Note that these fail on JDK 21 due to the old version of sbt.

 ### Formatting